 - Office or storage space for your business

-6. You Work in Rideshare
+6. You work in rideshare

 Driving for companies like Uber and Lyft is a popular on-demand gig that allows you to make money part- or full-time, any time of day or night.
 As a rideshare driver, you can deduct the portion of your vehicle expenses that you use to give rides.

-7. You Deliver the Goods
+7. You deliver the goods

 Companies like TaskRabbit, Postmates, and GrubHub match people who need to have an odd job or chore completed with someone who wants to make some extra money.
-If you delivered a service, mail, or food via services like these, you may have to pay taxes on your earnings.
+If you deliver a service, mail, or food via services like these, you may have to pay taxes on your earnings.

-8. Rent Your Room
+8. Rent your room